Yeti Airlines Logo

 What is Yeti Airlines?

 This Nepalese airline, based in Kathmandu, is known for its specialization in domestic flights in the challenging mountainous conditions of the Himalayas.
 The company operates a fleet of ATR 72 turboprop aircraft, ideally suited for high-altitude airports with short runways.
-A unique feature of the company is its Everest Express program, which allows passengers to take a one-hour flight around Mount Everest.
+A unique feature of the company is its Everest Express program, which offers passengers a one-hour flight around Mount Everest.

 1998 – today

-Nepal Airlines features a logo whose main element is the footprint of Yeti, a mythical snowman.
+Nepal Airlines features a logo whose main element is the Yeti footprint, a mythical snowman.
 The footprint consists of seven geometric shapes: two indeterminate shapes form the main part of the foot, and five round shapes represent the toes.
 These figures are set within a large green circle, complemented by a yellow flag with a parallel line extending beyond the background.
 The ends of the lines are pointed.
 On the right side is the company’s name, presented in a businesslike, strict manner without artistic frills.
-The inscription appears in bold letters with serifs, using a font that is mostly lowercase, except for the initial letters of each word.
+The inscription appears in bold, serifed letters, using a mostly lowercase font, except for the initial letters of each word.

 The Yeti footprint’s use as a central element emphasizes the airline’s cultural and geographical roots, drawing attention to Nepal’s mystery and enigma.
 The footprint’s geometric design merges traditional folklore with modern aesthetics.
 The green circle and yellow flag symbolize safety and environmental friendliness.
 The business font used for the company name conveys professionalism and reliability.
 The pointed ends of the lines imply dynamism, suggesting movement and direction.